-Wash the spinach leaves thoroughly and drain the water in a colander.
-Chop them finely along with the stems.
+- Wash the spinach leaves thoroughly and drain the water in a colander.250 gm Spinach Leaves (Palak)

-Add 1 teaspoon salt & 1/2 teaspoon turmeric powder and stir the mixture.
-This will allow the Salt to get absorbed in the lentils while cooking.2 Teaspoon Salt, 1 Teaspoon Turmeric Powder (Haldi)
+- Add salt & turmeric powder and stir the mixture.
+This will allow the salt to get absorbed in the lentils while cooking.2 Teaspoon Salt, 1 Teaspoon Turmeric Powder (Haldi)

-Heat 2 tablespoons oil in a pan.
-Add Cumin Seeds (Jeera) in the hot oil and let them splutter.
-Add grated garlic, ginger and green chillies and fry them for a few seconds till they are lightly brown.3-4 Garlic Cloves, 1 Inch Piece of Ginger, 1-2 Green Chillies
+- Add grated garlic, ginger and green chillies and fry them for a few seconds till they are lightly brown.3-4 Garlic Cloves, 1 Inch Piece of Ginger, 1-2 Green Chillies

 - Add finely chopped onions to the pan.
-Cook the onions for 3-4 minutes till they are cooked and turn golden brown or translucent.
+Cook the onions for 3-4 minutes till they are cooked and turn golden brown or translucent.1 Large Onion

-Then add finely chopped tomatoes and sauté for a few minutes till the raw smell of tomatoes has gone away.
+- Then add finely chopped tomatoes and sauté for a few minutes till the raw smell of tomatoes has gone away.2 Medium Sized Tomatoes

-Add the cooked Lentils and Spinach mixture with the tempering and add some water to adjust the consistency.
+- Add some water to adjust the consistency.
 It should neither be too thick nor too thin.

-Dal Palak is ready.
-Serve it hot with Roti or Lachha Parantha.
+- Dal Palak is ready.
+Serve it hot with roti or lachha paratha.

 We'd love to know your thoughts about this dish!
 Please leave a comment or share a picture on Facebook or Instagram with the hashtag #vegecravings.